 Frequent riding gives horses sufficient and regular exercise.
 It strengthens the horse’s muscles and bones.
 It is also helpful in their heart and lung health.
 Muscle mass, which your horse can gain from riding, helps bolster insulin sensitivity and avoid diabetic complications.

 Lastly, your horse stays happy when he is well-exercised.
 Even horses get stressed and anxious.
 Exercise, or riding, is the best way for them to let out some of the anxiety and stresses they feel.
-Riding also builds a strong connection and bond between the horse and its rider.
+Riding also builds a strong connection and bond between the horse and rider.

 With all the additional benefits I have listed above, it seems to me that horseback riding is definitely one of the best workout regimens you can get.